baharpan/dynboss/README.md

 ## How to validate addition
 This test constructs BOSS using a static construction method, as well as online from an empty graph using the dynamic `add_edge` function.
 The two graphs are then checked to ensure they contain the same edges and nodes.
+The script `test/runAddVerify.bash` runs the test.
 Input is a single FASTA file, for example `test/yeast_1.fasta`.
 ```
 cd test
 bash runAddVerify.bash yeast_1